How To Create a Maven Project In Eclipse?

 Import Maven Project into Eclipse

-As the project maven is compatible with Eclipse now we can import this project to Eclipse by following the below steps.
+As the project maven is compatible with Eclipse, we can now import this project to Eclipse by following the steps below.

 Open the Eclipse application Choose File from the menu and Select the Import option.